Shanyey/tp/docs/UserGuide.md

 #### Examples

-* `assign delete john doe 2` removes the assignment of Nurse JOHN DOE from the patient at index 2.
+* `assign delete David Li 6` removes the assignment of Nurse JOHN DOE from the patient at index 2.

 [🔙 Back to Features](#features)